Longyearbyen Nomad Scores & Quality of Life - πΈπ― Svalbard and Jan Mayen

 20 |

-Limited local infrastructure and high fuel costs make getting around expensive, compounded by the inability to drive between settlements. |
+Limited transport options and high fuel costs make getting around expensive, though distances are short.
+Flights to/from the island are costly. |

 |